eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 		or \cite[\S19.3 Function Application]{Eaton2016}
 	- **[To Be Continued]**
-+ Use another type of container to process the data; i.e., convert the struct into a cell array, followed by data processing.
++ Use another type of container to process the data; i.e., convert the *struct* into a cell array, followed by data processing.

-The `struc`
+The fields/elements of a *struct* are processed from the first to the
+	last, or "right" to "left".